OUR WORK

 From evidence to impact: guiding smarter peacebuilding decisions

 The What Works Project is EPI’s flagship effort to build a robust, actionable evidence base on how to reduce armed conflict.
-At its core is EVIDA (Evidence for Violence De-escalation and Action), a first-of-its-kind platform that uses data analysis, machine learning, and conflict case research to identify which peacebuilding interventions work—where, when, and why.
+At its core, this project is a first-of-its-kind platform that uses data analysis, machine learning, and conflict case research to identify which peacebuilding interventions work—where, when, and why.

 Powered by LLMs, EVIDA will empower peacebuilders to enter the parameters of a conflict they’re working in and be connected to insights drawn from hundreds of past interventions.
 Whether in fragile states, post-accord transitions, or local community settings, EVIDA will help practitioners move from intuition to informed action—bridging the gap between peacebuilding research and real-world decisions.